TEAMMATES/teammates-ops/technical-reports/Performance-Testing.md

 We need to fine-tune the L&P test parameters and set suitable thresholds for failure.
 These should align with the goals of the application.
 Currently login takes a lot of time (compared to student profile, at least).
 So, we can explore the idea of using a delay after login, and testing the endpoint after that.

 We can also explore elements like Timers and JSON Extractors.
-By synchronizing, timer JMeter spike Testing can be achieved.
+By synchronizing, Timer JMeter **Spike Testing** can be achieved.
-Synchronizing timer blocks thread until a specific amount of threads has been blocked and then release them all together thus creating large instantaneous load.